RCIC-UCI-Public/tensorflow-admix/README.md

-# tensorflow-admix
+## tensorflow-admix
-Building tensorflow
+Building tensorflow.

-See generic step instructions to compile from source https://www.tensorflow.org/install/source Outline of specific build instrucionts is in `yamlspecs/README-build-tensorflow`
+See generic step instructions to compile from source https://www.tensorflow.org/install/source.
+Details of specific build instrucionts is in `yamlspecs/README-build-tensorflow`

-## Download source
+### Download source

 Download a release https://github.com/tensorflow/tensorflow/releases/tag/v2.0.0

-## Prerequisites
+### Prerequisites

 Build/install all the prerequisites.

+1. **Python prerequisites**

+   Using the latest python 3.8.0.
-1. Python packages prerequisites are specified in tensorflow source in tensorflow-X/tensorflow/tools/pip_package/setup.py For tensorflow v 2.0.0:
+   Python packages prerequisites are specified in tensorflow source in tensorflow-VERSION/tensorflow/tools/pip_package/setup.py For tensorflow v 2.0.0:
    - absl-py >= 0.7.0
    - astor >= 0.6.0